Coal Communities Transition (CCT)

-The electric power industry is undergoing a significant transition driven by changes in technology, economics, and customer demands.
-Like the rest of the industry, Salt River Project (SRP) is taking action to significantly reduce its carbon footprint while maintaining the ability to provide to our customers and communities a reliable, sustainable, and affordable supply of water and power.
+The electric power industry is undergoing a significant transition driven by changes in technology, economics and customer demands.
+Like the rest of the industry, SRP is taking action to significantly reduce its carbon footprint while maintaining the ability to provide our customers and communities with a reliable, sustainable and affordable supply of water and power.
 To enable this transition, SRP anticipates retiring its coal-fired power plants in the coming years.
 SRP’s plan includes the following:

-- SRP will exit its ownership of coal plants in Colorado in the mid- to late-2020s.
-The community transition for those plants will be led by the operators of those plants with input from SRP.
+- SRP will exit its ownership of coal plants in Colorado in the mid to late 2020s.
+The community transition will be led by the operators of those plants with input from SRP.

 - The Four Corners Power Plant is scheduled to close no later than 2031.
-SRP will work with APS, the operator of that plant, and the other owners on the transition plan for that plant.
+SRP will work with APS, the operator of that plant, and the other owners on the plant's transition plan.

 - SRP has announced that the Coronado Generating Station (CGS) is scheduled to close no later than 2032 and will begin seasonal operations in 2025.

-- SRP anticipates closing its share of Springerville Generating Station in the years following the closure of Coronado.
+- SRP anticipates closing its share of Springerville Generating Station in the years following the closure of CGS.

 - Throughout SRP’s transition away from coal, SRP is supporting those communities impacted by the plant closures.
 SRP is working with local stakeholders to help these communities as they work toward developing sustainable and strategic economies.
 This website provides additional details regarding the transition planning.

-With the announced closures of Coronado and units 1 and 2 at Springerville generating stations over the next many years, Apache County, and its communities, including St. Johns, Springerville and Eagar, are beginning to prepare for the transition away from coal.
+With the announced closures of Coronado Generating Station and units 1 and 2 at Springerville Generating Station, Apache County and its communities, including St. Johns, Springerville and Eagar, are beginning to prepare for the transition away from coal.
 The mission of the Coal Communities Transition effort is to support the communities impacted by Apache County coal plant closures as they develop sustainable and strategic economies.

 For decades, St. Johns has been a coal power generation community.
-Since SRP’s January 2022 announcement that CGS will close no later than 2032, community members have asked if the CGS site could have a generating future after coal.
+Since SRP’s January 2020 announcement that CGS will close no later than 2032, community members have asked if the CGS site could have a generating future after coal.
 The transition from traditional fossil fuels, like coal, requires studying clean and sustainable energy alternatives.
-As part of its business planning, SRP is conducting a CGS Repurposing Study.
-The study includes analyzing various energy generation technologies to determine which are compatible with the CGS site and SRP’s mission to sustainably provide cost-effective and reliable power.
-Some of the technologies SRP anticipates researching include hydrogen generation, long duration storage, renewables paired with storage, and low or zero-carbon technologies.
+As part of its business planning, SRP conducted a CGS Repurposing Study.
+The study included analyzing various energy generation technologies to determine which are compatible with the CGS site and SRP’s mission to sustainably provide cost-effective and reliable power.
+Results of the study are below.

 Federal Interagency Working Group